 TANF Grants are Reimbursement Grants

 Grant contracts with the Department are reimbursement grants, typically written for a maximum dollar amount based upon an approved budget.
 A reimbursement grant provides funding to grant recipients after expenses have been incurred.
-Therefore, it is expected that interested collaboratives have the capabilities to fund these activities upfront.
-Grantees must follow state and federal guidance on allowable expenses and certain procedures to obtain the reimbursement for project expenses.
-Reimbursements are provided after the collaborative has submitted sufficient documents, as requested by the State, to verify expenses.
+Therefore, it is expected that interested organizations have the capabilities to fund these activities upfront.
+Grantees must follow State and Federal guidance on allowable, necessary and reasonable expenses and certain procedures to obtain the reimbursement for project expenses.
+Reimbursements are provided after the organization has submitted sufficient documents, as requested by the State, to verify expenses.
 Start-up or upfront funding are not allowable expenses.

 I. Performance Monitoring and Reporting Requirements

 Grantees will be required to submit Quarterly Progress Reports.

 Every organization contracting with the State of Tennessee must comply with applicable legal and regulatory requirements, including vendor registration.
 Applicants should review the State’s Central Procurement Office’s website located at https://www.tn.gov/generalservices/procurement.html to obtain a vendor registration application.
 The vendor registration application may be completed and submitted online.
 Other forms and instructions may be obtained in person from:

 312 Rosa L. Parks Avenue Nashville, TN 37243-1102